cameronthecoder/desmos-connect/README.md

 6. Enjoy!

 # Contributions
-Feel free to contribute to this project if you have any feature suggestions, bug fixes, or issues.
+Feel free to contribute to this project if you have any feature suggestions, bug fixes, or issues :)

+# Support
+If you need support or want to get in touch, email me at camnooten@gmail.com.

 # License
 MIT